BASKING IN THE SUN: Union/A-C Valley's Smith Wins Second Consecutive PIAA Crown in High Jump

 No such drama this time around.

 “Coming into the meet, I knew there was going to be a lot of competition, a lot of better guys,” Smith said.
 “I knew that there were going to be some higher heights today.
-I didn’t expect 6-6 being the winning jump.”
+I didn’t expect 6-6 to be the winning jump.”

 Smith has been jumping all spring on a balky right ankle which he injured during basketball season for Union.